 Once the bud has established, and has new growth coming away, begin to reduce the top foliage.
 Once you are sure that the new shoot is big enough to survive on its own, prune the stock plant to just above the new growth.
 And be ruthless with any suckers sprouting below the new graft.

 Ask your local nursery about the best rootstock to use.
 A species rose rather than a highly bred rose stock is usually required, especially for standard roses.
+For myself, we have lots of Dr Huey rootstocks that appear every year at the base of our standard roses.
+These are good to use if you have any.

 Have you ever tried propagating other plants?
 It’s really not all that difficult, and the rewards can be fantastic.
 Taking cuttings is an easy way to quickly and cheaply increase your rose stocks.
 Budding roses can be a very rewarding experience when done correctly.